FAQs (Frequently Asked Questions)

 Who runs Mankato United Soccer Club?

 Parent volunteers (you)!
 MUSC is a non-profit volunteer-based community organization with volunteer board members who hold 3-year terms.
 Occasionally, there are open board positions, so please feel invited to get involved!
 There are many other ways in which you can volunteer to help the club grow and provide soccer to Mankato area families.
-That said, volunteer help is essential and the club can only be as strong as the volunteers who give their time and abilities.
+Volunteer help is essential and the club can only be as strong as the volunteers who give their time and abilities.

-When are the games and practices?
+When are the games and practices for rec?

 Who coaches the teams?